 Isn’t it strange how much we change in our formative years?
 Anyway hope you all had a giggle at my haircuts, and get inspired to dig out your own early days photo’s.
 Something fun to do while we’re all stuck indoors!

 Like most people of a certain age, I have a load of old printed family photographs, and I thought it was high time I digitised them.
 I’m starting with Mum, as I have more pictures of her than anyone, and she had an interesting life.
 She was born in 1929 and the first photo I have is her school class photo, yes even back then the school photo was the thing!

 Not sure how old she was there, I think about 6 or 7 so round about 1935.
-Mum is in the middle row, 4th from the left, chin up and looking at the camera.
+Mum is in the middle row, 4th from the right, chin up and looking at the camera.
 I so love the little grumpy girl standing outside the rest, she looks well naffed off!

 Next is a photo taken with Mum on the left and her older sister Irene on the right.
 A bit older now but still at the far end of the 30’s I think.

 I have no idea what’s going on in this next shot, photobombed by the dalmation I think, the look on the little girls face front and right is priceless.
 Not a dog lover I think.
 Mum is at the back, far left.